HSF/hsf.github.io/organization/_posts/2020/2020-07-02-coordination.md

 * We insist that the `master` branch remains protected
 * We try to improve the CI and get the tested website available for inspection

-Benedikt volunteered to take a look at these issues and implement some solutions
+Benedikt volunteered to take a look at these issues and implement some solutions.

 ### Profiles - 'floating heads'